 - Provide advice on the allocation of received applications to the appropriate peer review discipline area;

-- Adhere to the principles outlined in the Australian Code for Responsible Conduct of Research; and
+- Adhere to the NHMRC Principles of Peer Review and to obligations under the Australian Code for Responsible Conduct of Research ; and

 - Participate in other elements of peer review and/or provide ongoing advice as required.